WHAT IS MEDIATION?

 - Family: communication breakdowns, parent/teen differences, relationships, elder care, family dynamics, domestic conflicts, guardianships

-- Community/Neighborhood-wide: Neighbor issues, noise complaints, fences, parking problems, race, ethnicity issues, harassment issues
+- Community/Neighborhood: Neighbor issues, noise complaints, fences, parking problems, race, ethnicity issues, harassment issues

 - Business: consumer complaints, refunds, undelivered good or services, breach of contract

 - Employment & Workplace: Management & employee disputes, co-worker disputes

 - You contact us for an initial consultation and we will determine if your issue is appropriate for Community Mediation.

 - If mediation is appropriate, you give us the contact information of those involved and we then invite the other person(s) to a mediation.

 - When all parties agree to mediate, we will schedule your appointment with a Community Mediator(s) that we select.